Snehaaa-sk/packet-sniffer-protocol-analyzer/README.md

 # packet-sniffer-protocol-analyzer
 A Python-based packet sniffer built with Scapy that captures live network traffic and displays source IP, destination IP, protocol, and packet length for real-time packet analysis.
-# Packet Sniffer & Protocol Analyzer

-## Overview

-The Packet Sniffer & Protocol Analyzer is a Python-based cybersecurity project developed using Scapy.
-It captures live network packets and extracts important information such as source IP address, destination IP address, protocol type, and packet length.
-This project provides hands-on experience with network traffic analysis and packet inspection.

 ---

 ## Features